sureifylabs/.github/pull_request_template.md

 <!-- To complete the checklist, replace [ ] with [x].
-     For tags, choose at least one from
+     For labels, choose at least one from
     - Ready for Review
     - WIP
     - don't merge  -->
 # PR Author Checklist
 - [ ] Unit tests added, already exist, or are not applicable
 - [ ] Added necessary label(s)
 - [ ] Assigned corresponding reviewer(s)